Sharp convergence rates for Langevin dynamics in the nonconvex setting

-We make the following assumption on the \emph{potential function} $U(x)$: \begin{enumerate}[label=(A{\arabic*})] \item The function $U(x)$ is continuously-differentiable on $\mathbb{R}^d$ and has Lipschitz continuous gradients; that is, there exists a positive constant $L>0$ such that for all $x,y\in \mathbb{R}^d$,
+\begin{subsection}{Assumptions on the potential $U$} We make the following assumptions on the \emph{potential function} $U$: \begin{enumerate}[label=(A{\arabic*})] \item The function $U$ is continuously-differentiable on $\mathbb{R}^d$ and has Lipschitz-continuous gradients; that is, there exists a positive constant $L>0$ such that for all $x,y\in \mathbb{R}^d$,

 \item The function has a stationary point at zero:

 \item The function is strongly convex outside of a ball; that is, there exist constants $m,R>0$ such that for all $x,y \in \mathbb{R}^d$ with $\lVert x-y \rVert_2 > R$, we have: